-Despite ongoing structural change, the postal industry continues to grow: industry revenue reached €409.8bn in 2018, up €14bn on 2017 results.
-Parcels remained the engine of growth, contributing almost half of the aggregate increase in revenue.
-Mail revenue was also up, albeit by a smaller margin: while posts delivered fewer letters worldwide, volume declines were in part offset by growth in small e-commerce packets; meanwhile letter rate rises helped cover the significant costs of operating nationwide, one-price-goes-anywhere postal services.
-And as other areas like financial services and logistics have grown in importance, non-mail business segments now account for two thirds of industry revenue on aggregate.
+Amid ongoing structural change, the industry continues to grow: postal industry revenue reached €427.2bn in 2019, up €6.3bn on 2018 results.
+Parcels continued to fuel growth, accounting for most of the aggregate increase in revenue.
+Mail revenue was also up marginally: as structural volume declines continued, letter rate rises helped cover the costs of operating nationwide, one-price-goes-anywhere postal services.
+And as other areas such as logistics have grown in importance, non-mail segments now account for over two thirds of industry revenue.

 Posts continue to optimise their operations.
 The average operating margin remained steady in 2019 as strong competition and cost pressures offset gains from widespread efficiency initiatives.
 The industry is also investing in tomorrow: capital expenditure as a share of total revenue remained high in as posts looked to automate mail sorting, expand e-commerce capacity and improve IT infrastructure.
 And acquisitions by postal operators have helped bolster their international revenues.